garbados/quilter/readme.md

 Without any options, this will remove all `quilt` commands from automatically starting.
 Use `--mount` and `--remote` to remove only the commands that watch the given folder, and/or push to the given remote instance.

-## Commands

-* `quilt init`: Starts mapping a file directory to a CouchDB / Cloudant instance.
-If the mountpoint and remote instance are not given as command-line options, the command will prompt for them.
-* `quilt daemon`: Adds a quilt command to run on startup.
-If the mountpoint and remote instance are not given as command-line options, the command will prompt for them.
-* `quilt undaemon`: Removes any quilt commands from running on startup.
-If `-m` or `-r` options are used, `undaemon` will only remove matching commands.

-## Options

-* `--mount` or `-m`: Indicates the folder to watch.
-Can be either a relative or direct path, ex: "~/Documents"
-* `--remote` or `-r`: Indicates where to push files when they change.
-Must be a full URL, like `https://garbados.cloudant.com/quilt`.

-## Testing
+## Tests

-To run the test suite first invoke the following command within the repo, installing the development dependencies:

-    npm install

-then run the tests:

-    npm test

-As of this writing, the test uses live data stored in the `demo` directory, and replicates with a live CouchDB instance living at `http://localhost:5984`.
+The tests sync data with a live CouchDB instance running at `http://localhost:5984`.
 So, to run the tests, make sure you have an instance listening at that URL.

+To run the tests, do `npm test`.

 HTTP and filesystem mocks are [in development](https://github.com/garbados/quilter/issues/1).